iamkanishka/Solid-Principles---Typescript/README.md

 The Liskov substitution principle (LSP) is a particular definition of a subtyping relation, called strong behavioral subtyping, that was initially introduced by Barbara Liskov in a 1987 conference keynote address titled Data abstraction and hierarchy.

 It is based on the concept of "substitutability" – a principle in object-oriented programming stating that an object (such as a class) may be replaced by a sub-object (such as a class that extends the first class) without breaking the program.

+# Interface segregation principle
+In the field of software engineering, the interface segregation principle (ISP) states that no code should be forced to depend on methods it does not use.
+ISP splits interfaces that are very large into smaller and more specific ones so that clients will only have to know about the methods that are of interest to them.
+Such shrunken interfaces are also called role interfaces.

+ISP is intended to keep a system decoupled and thus easier to refactor, change, and redeploy.
+ISP is one of the five SOLID principles of object-oriented design, similar to the High Cohesion Principle of GRASP.
+Beyond object-oriented design, ISP is also a key principle in the design of distributed systems in general and microservices in particular.
+ISP is one of the six IDEALS principles for microservice design.